OpenLENA/lena-was/README.md

 LENA will be released every each quarter.
 You can get [released files]() and check what is changed in [release note](https://github.com/OpenLENA/lena-was/wiki).

 ## Roadmap
+You can find a roadmap of LENA [here](https://github.com/OpenLENA/lena-was/wiki/2021-Roadmap).

 ## Community
 [LENA Community](https://groups.google.com/g/lena-oe)